PoemaValente/tech-writing-reviews/_posts/2025-01-17-api-docs-best-practices.md

 ## Examples carry more weight than explanations

 When developers say “the docs aren’t clear,” they almost always mean the examples are missing or incomplete.
-Examples let readers see how the API actually behaves — not how it should behave in theory.
+Examples let readers see how the API actually behaves, not how it should behave in theory.

 Useful examples are copy-and-paste ready, complete, annotated, realistic, and consistent across languages.